8bitrazzle/binder-demo/README.md

 3. copy the clone url of your repo (in my case this is https://github.com/8bitrazzle/binder-demo.git)
 4. Navigate to mybinder.org
-5. paste in the url you just copied in the first box labeled "GitHub repository name or URL"
+5. Paste in the url you just copied in the first box labeled "GitHub repository name or URL"
-6. Copy the url under the "Copy the URL below and share your Binder with others:" url
+6. Copy the url under the "Copy the URL below and share your Binder with others:"
-7. hit the orange "launch" button\
+7. Click the orange "launch" button\
  **NOTE: The first time you do this it may take a few mintues to complete, this is normal**

 Once Binder is done building your environement you can now use the url you copied in step 6 to share your notebook.